johnathondillon/write-relay/README.md

 Webhook requests contain the original event bytes and a stable `Idempotency-Key`.
 A crash after the destination accepts a request but before SQLite records success can cause a duplicate request with the same key.

+### When a receiver should return success

+WriteRelay treats any `2xx` response, including `202 Accepted`, as successful delivery.
+Return success only after the work is complete or the receiver has durably saved it for later processing.
+In the latter case, the receiver owns retries and recovery from that point onward.
+Once WriteRelay records delivery as successful, it does not retry it or monitor downstream processing.

+Starting background work in memory and immediately returning success can lose that work if the receiver crashes.
+For a course-access service, commit the access grant or durably enqueue the request before returning success.

+### Handling duplicate webhooks

+WriteRelay sends the **same `Idempotency-Key` on every attempt for a given delivery**.
+The receiving service is responsible for using that key to avoid processing the delivery more than once.

+For example, an LMS saves a course completion and emits a `course.completed` event in the same PostgreSQL transaction.
+WriteRelay later sends the event to a certificate service.
+If that service creates the certificate but its success response is lost, WriteRelay can send the event again with the same key.

+The certificate service should:

+1. Start a database transaction and insert the key into a table with a unique constraint on the key.
+2. If the key is new, create the certificate in that same transaction, then commit both the certificate and the key before returning a `2xx` response.
+3. If the key was already committed, return a `2xx` response without creating another certificate.

+The unique constraint protects against concurrent duplicate requests.
+Saving the key and certificate together ensures a failure rolls both back, allowing a later attempt to try again.
+This transaction protects changes in the receiver's database; any additional external calls need their own duplicate handling.

+## Crash-recovery proof

+`make failure` runs ordinary persistence and delivery code in child processes and terminates those processes without deferred cleanup at every critical
+boundary:

+- before and midway through a SQLite capture transaction;
+- after SQLite commit but before PostgreSQL acknowledgment;
+- immediately after acknowledgment;
+- before and during a webhook request;
+- after destination success but before local success is recorded.

+The parent tests reopen the same spool and prove atomic rollback, durable replay, checkpoint/acknowledgment agreement, per-sink ordering, and retry of ambiguous requests.
+The in-flight and post-success cases intentionally demonstrate that the same idempotency key may be sent more than once.

+Crash hooks are injected directly by tests.
+The production daemon has no configuration, environment variable, or endpoint that can activate them.

 ## Local quick start